tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 ![The result of the update to the `category.html` template.
 Note the `Like Category` button, with the number of likes next to it -- all directly underneath the category title.
 If you view the same page when you are not logged in, the button will not be visible.](images/ajax-like-button.png)

 ### Creating the Like Category View
 With the basics now laid out in Rango's `category.html`, let's turn our attention server-side and focus on implementing the view that will handle incoming requests for liking categories.
-Recall that in our overview, we stated that we'd make use a `GET` request for liking categories, and URLs of the form `/rango/like_category/?category_id=1`.
+Recall that in our overview, we stated that we'd make use of a `GET` request for liking categories.
+These requests would be serviced with URLs of the form `/rango/like_category/?category_id=1`.
 From these two requirements, our class-based view need only implement the `get()` method, with this method pulling the `category_id` querystring from the `GET` object.

 Our implementation is shown below.
 Remember, this code would live inside Rango's `views.py` module.